CSUC/OpenNebula-vCloud-Driver/Guide.md

 During the instanciation, vcloud driver takes some variables from the template to configure capabilities such as CUSTOMIZATION.
 If this variables are not in the template, the capabilities won't be configured correctly.
 Please add or modify the variables that you need.

 * CUSTOMIZATION = "YES"               The DEFAULT value is NO. If you want to activate customization, change the value to "YES".
 * OS = "LINUX | WINDOWS | OTHER"      Check this variable and modify the value for the OS of the template.
 This value is important because is used during the customization process.
+* WHITE_TCP_PORTS = "PORT,PORT,..."
+If you add coma-separated TCP port numbers, during the instanciation the driver will open that ports in the vShield.
+Only if the network is enrouted by vShield.

 ### USER'S CONTEXT VARIABLES

 If you activate the customization and the template supports it, during the instaciation a user will be created.
 This variables must be set in the "User Settings" tab in Sunstone.